-There are still parts of the jigsaw that I’m dealing with that I’m trying to piece together, with regard to my Cerebral Palsy injury.
+There are still parts of the jigsaw that I’m trying to piece together with regard to my Cerebral Cortex injury.

-I continue to have to work out what my symptoms are, then equate those symptoms back to my neurological difficulties to work out the answers.
-Sounds simple, yet in reality it’s difficult, but I find a way.
-I know my Cerebral Cortex is extensively damaged and where the frontal lobe deals with emotions, personality, speech, body movement and decision making, through my intuition I compensate to make those work.
+I continue to have to note my symptoms, then equate those symptoms back to how those symptoms play out through neurological impairments, to work out the answers.
+Sounds simple.
+I find a way.
+I know my Cerebral Cortex is extensively damaged and where the frontal lobe deals with things such as emotions and decision making, I use my intuition to make those work.

-I tend to have to read situations and people.
+I have to read situations and people.
 The right frontal lobe that deals with communication is also affected.
-Its function is to help comprehend communication by substituting or reinforcing verbal communication, regulate conversational flow and recognise other forms of communication including humour.
+Its function is to help comprehend communication by substituting or reinforcing verbal communication, regulate conversation and recognising other forms of communication including humour.

-Although I have to compensate for those, others have difficulty with understanding and working around me.
+Although I have to compensate for those, others have difficulty with understanding my issues and working around me.
 That’s where I tend to come unstuck.